intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/pytorch_train.md

 ### BFloat16 Mixed Precision
 BFloat16 Mixed Precison combines BFloat16 and FP32 during training, which could lead to increased performance and reduced memory usage.
 Compared to FP16 mixed precison, BFloat16 mixed precision has better numerical stability.

-`bigdl.nano.pytorch.Trainer` API extends PyTorch Lightning Trainer with multiple integrated optimizations.
-You could instantiate a BigDL-Nano Trainer with `precision='bf16'` to use BFloat16 mixed precision for training.
+ You could instantiate a BigDL-Nano `Trainer` or `TorchNano` with `precision='bf16'` to use BFloat16 mixed precision for training.

 ```eval_rst